plusserver/docs/content/en/compute/pluscloudopen/reference/instances-and-images/flavors/_index.md

 | SCS-2V-4-20s | 4096 | 2 | 20 |
 | SCS-4V-16-100s | 16384 | 4 | 100 |

+Note on the 'Disk (GB)' column:

+The flavors with a disk size of '0' do not use a local root disk, instead a (cinder-) volume of self-selected size must be defined here, which the instance then will use as the root disk device.
+PSKE nodes, for example, have always used their own cinder boot volumes, which is why the previous specification of the disk size in the flavor only led to confusion, as this was simply ignored by the PSKE nodes.

+The flavors with a defined root disk offer a real root disk, which is then also located locally on the same hypervisor as the instance.
+This can also be recognized by the letter 's' at the end of the flavor name.

 ## Deprecated Compute Flavors